agrison/go-tablib/README.md

 ## TODO

+* Loading
-Support DBF, XLS, HTML, LATEX, ...
+* Support DBF, XLS, HTML, LATEX, ...

 ## Contribute
 PRs more than welcomed, come and join :)